 The truth about exercise technique- it's not as important as you think!

 When I began as a Fitness Instructor some 23 years ago I was such a stickler for technique.
 I actually annoyed several gym members with my fastidious need to correct form.
 My own strength training sessions were like a major event, not just because of the high level of exertion but primarily due to the constant self-monitoring of limb, torso and pelvis position while striving to contract specific muscles in a specific way.
-Over time I’ve come to understand that technique isn't as critical as I'd once so vehemently believed.
+Over 25 years of personal training I’ve come to understand that technique isn't as critical as I'd once so vehemently believed.
 Technique does matter of course, especially if you're lifting heavy weights.
 It’s undeniable that decent technique means you can exercise more efficiently, effectively and safely.
-It won’t however counteract the pitfalls of poor exercise selection and programming- getting those aspects right is a large part of the value in engaging the services of a fitness professional.
+It won’t however counteract the pitfalls of poor exercise selection and programming- getting those aspects right is a large part of the value in engaging the services of a professional personal trainer.
 Here's 3 things I’ve come to realise about the limits of technique & some more important considerations:

 1. Too much of anything is not good for you